 Free Concert Performances in the East Portland, Oregon Area

 The East County Community Orchestra (known as “ECCO” to orchestra members) has been in existence since 1978.
 It was established by founder and first conductor Harold Webber as a venue for high school graduates and other interested parties to have a place to play.
 It operates as a non-profit organization, with a full board of directors in addition to the Music Director / Conductor.
 Concerts are offered free of charge to the community.
 Operating funds come from donations in various forms as well as occasional grants.

 ECCO has continued as an adult music group whose members play for the enjoyment of the community and themselves.
 There are currently over 65 very talented string, woodwind, brass and percussion players ranging in ages up to 90 years old.
 The members are a mix of amateur and professional musicians from across the Portland Oregon Metro Area, including Vancouver, Washington.
 All of their time and effort is on a volunteer basis.

 The orchestra plays some four to six concerts per year for various organizations, and in addition, formal winter and spring concerts are performed at the David Douglas (High School) Performing Arts Center.

-Dr. Roger Nickerson is ECCO's current Music Director and Conductor.
-Roger brings extensive experience to this position.
-He was preceeded as Conductor by several others including founder Harold Webber, Jerry Dickson (Band Director at Sandy High School 1992-1996), Carmen Saracco (Orchestra Director at David Douglas High School 1996-1999) and Jack Mahoney (Instrumental Music Director at Centennial High School) and Dr. Roger Nickerson (40 years of music education and administration.)
+David L. Kinch is ECCO’s current Music Director and Conductor.
+David brings extensive experience to this position.
+He was preceeded as Conductor by several others including founder Harold Webber, Jerry Dickson (Band Director at Sandy High School 1992-1996), Carmen Saracco (Orchestra Director at David Douglas High School 1996-1999), Jack Mahoney (Instrumental Music Director at Centennial High School) and Dr. Roger Nickerson (40 years of music education and administration.)